SriramSololearner/Javascript-Assignments/assignments/can_drive/CanDrive.md

 ## Given set of three inputs, you should determine if you should be allowed to drive or not

 Factors to check (inputs provided are in the same order)
-* You have driving liscence
+* You have driving license
 * You are tired
 * You are sober

-You should only be allowed to drive when you have diriving liscence, when you are not tired and when you are sober
+You should only be allowed to drive when you have driving license, when you are not tired and when you are sober

-If you don't have liscence - the result should be "You cannot drive"
+If you don't have license - the result should be "You cannot drive"

 Otherwise